 The main body of the boot is usually made from a durable fabric, such as neoprene or a thick woven nylon, often with a waterproof layer inside to keep your dog's paws dry.

-The bottom of the boot tends to be made from moulded rubber or PVC, which is hardwearing and waterproof.
+The bottom of the boot tends to be made from molded rubber or PVC, which is hardwearing and waterproof.

-This, of course, can vary between dog boots from different manufacturers, so always check the material before buying to make sure it's up to scratch.
+This, of course, can vary between dog boots from different manufacturers, so always check the material to make sure it's up to scratch.

-Once thing dog boots should do well is provide traction.
-Look for a set that have non-slip soles with deep treads to give your dog better grip in slippery conditions.
+Dog boots should provide good traction.
+Look for a set with non-slip soles and deep treads to give your dog a better grip in slippery conditions.

-You may also find soft-soled dog boots on the market, but these provide little or no traction, so they're best suited for indoor use.
+You may also find soft-soled dog boots, but these provide little or no traction, so they're best suited for indoor use.

-For instance, soft-soled boots can be used to prevent your dog from worrying her injured paw when you're not able to supervise her.
+For instance, soft-soled boots can be used to prevent your dog from worrying an injured paw when you're not able to supervise her.